-

 Are there any circumstances where a minimum price may be set for the shares in a target company?

-In accordance with the Public Take Over Law 41(I)/2007 (as amended), as to the determination of equitable consideration, in every bid, the consideration must be equal at least to the highest price paid or agreed to be paid for the same securities by the offeror or by persons acting in concert with him/her, during the last twelve months prior to the announcement of the bid.
+Pursuant to the Takeover Bids Law the consideration must be equal at least to the highest price paid or agreed to be paid for the same securities by the offeror or by persons acting in concert with him/her, during the last twelve months prior to the announcement of the bid, noting that in a case of a voluntary bid, the CySEC may, at its absolute discretion, allow a lower price.

 -